The 2nd Workshop on Nonverbal Cues for Human-Robot Cooperative Intelligence

 • Synchronization of nonverbal and verbal behavior

-• Learning algorithms for cooperative intelligence, e.g., imitation learning.
+• Learning algorithms, e.g., cross-embodiment and cross-context learning, imitation learning.

 • Generative and adversarial algorithms to enhance human-robot interaction, e.g., LLMs, diffusion models, VLMs.